 My goal as a teacher is to encourage my students to awaken their own talent, to discover, develop, and refine their skills, to cultivate and clarify their artistic vision, and to learn to evoke a sense of wonder in those who hear them play.

-Steve Emery joined Boston Conservatory in 1988 as an instructor of trumpet and chamber music.
+Steve Emery joined the Conservatory in 1988 and is a professor of trumpet.

-In 1974 Emery earned a B.M. with honors in trumpet performance from The Oberlin College Conservatory of Music, under the instruction of Gene Young.
-Following graduation from Oberlin Conservatory, he became the teaching assistant at The Ohio State University, where he earned an M.M. with honors in trumpet performance and studied under Richard Burkart.
-Following the completion of his academic degrees, Emery continued his study in master-classes with Vincent Cichowicz as well as taking an occasional lesson with Adolph Herseth.
+In 1974, Emery earned a B.M. with honors in trumpet performance from the Oberlin College Conservatory of Music under the instruction of Gene Young.
+He then became a teaching assistant at the Ohio State University, where he earned an M.M. with honors in trumpet performance and studied under Richard Burkart.
+Following the completion of his academic degrees, Emery continued his study through master classes with Vincent Cichowicz as well as an occasional lesson with Adolph Herseth.

 Emery remains active as an educator, soloist, and clinician and performs regularly with Greater Boston arts organizations such as Boston Ballet and with his wife, Deborah DeWolf Emery, who is a professional accompanist.
-Emery is currently on the faculty of The New England Conservatory, Boston Conservatory and the Longy School of Music of Bard College and maintains a private teaching studio in Braintree, Massachusetts.
+Emery is currently on the faculty of New England Conservatory, Boston Conservatory, and the Longy School of Music of Bard College, and he maintains a private teaching studio in Braintree, Massachusetts.